 This is error code for wrong device ID.
 When you supply wrong ID code, first byte after the start is 46, which is “F” in ASCII table (F for failure), which means something has gone wrong.
 After error byte, next byte is error number, in this case 0.
 This error is the only one in which device ID isn’t sent, for obvious reasons.

 Error code for wrong WISH command.
-Note the presence of ID in response.
+Note ID in response.

 Wrong single/all command.